clanktron/go-autoLightDark/readme.md

 # autoLightDark

-Daemon that auto sets system-wide light-dark mode based on time of day.
+Daemon that auto sets system-wide light-dark mode on gtk systems based on time of day.

 ---